DienaSabieh/Hello-World/README.md

 Hello there,

 My name is Diena and this is my first project in github.
-I love to start my offical carrer as a developer (however, i have no work experince but education).
+I love to start my offical career as a developer (however, i have no work experince but education).
+Today I have an INTERVIEW :)